Courses-journey/cpp-cherno/README.md

 ## pointers and References

-- Semantically they have subtle diffrences
+- Semantically they have subtle differences
-- Reference is a way to refrence **existing data**
+- Reference is a way to reference **existing data**
 - With Pointer u could create new pointer variable and set it to `nullptr` or `NULL` OR `0`
-- This cannot done with References as it must refrence existing var
+- This cannot done with References as it must reference existing var

 ## References

 - Reference not a new variable and don't occupy memory
 - U can define one by
   - write the type of data u want to reference
-  - follow type with ambersand `&`
+  - follow type with ampersand `&`
   - ```c++
     int a = 5;
     int& ref = a;
     ```
-  - We just now created somthing called alias
+  - We just now created something called alias
   - the `ref` variable is not really a variable
-  - It just a variable that exsit in our source code not in memory like noraml variables
+  - It just a variable that exist in our source code not in memory like normal variables
   - We can use `ref` as it `a` we can read and write to `ref` directly

-## usecases
+## use cases

 - If u want for example to pass a variable to function and u want to manipulate this variable directly from function